stitchdata/docs/_replication/replication-methods.md

 ---

-## Deleted records

-Depending on the Replication Method being used and how records are deleted in the source, deletes may not be captured during the replication process.

-There are two methods that can be used to delete a source record:

-- **Soft deletes**, which will leave a record in the source and use a flag to indicate deletion, such as `is_deleted` or `deleted_on`.
-If the delete event updates the record's Replication Key value, Stitch will detect and replicate the changes.
-- **Hard deletes**, which completely remove records from the source.
-It's as if the record never existed.
-If using Key-based Incremental Replication, this will remove the record's Replication Key value, which Stitch uses to identify new and updated records.
-Without a Replication Key value to check, Stitch can't identify the change and update the record in the destination.

-In the tabs below, you'll find details and examples of how each deletion method works with each of Stitch's Replication Methods.

-{% include replication/deleted-record-examples.html %}

----

 ## Learn about SaaS integration Replication Methods

 As previously mentioned, Replication Methods can currently only be defined for tables in database integrations.